-Remineralising products aid tooth remineralisation, the natural repair process for non-cavitated tooth lesions (white spot lesions/early signs of tooth decay).
-It is the mouths attempt to heal demineralised (damaged) tooth surfaces after sugar and acid attack, which left unchecked can result in tooth decay or tooth surface loss.
+These products aid tooth remineralisation, the natural repair process for non-cavitated tooth lesions (white spot lesions/early signs of tooth decay).
+It is the mouths attempt to heal demineralised (damaged) tooth surfaces after attack e.g. from sugar or acids, which left unchecked can result in tooth decay or tooth surface loss.
 Calcium, phosphate and if present fluoride ions, are deposited into the demineralised tooth surface from saliva and can repair early signs of decay and tooth wear.
 Remineralising products boost the healing action of saliva.
 Use as directed by your dental team or Growing Smiles coach alongside your normal oral health care routine.
 Details on how to use individual products can be found on the their page.
 Find out more about tooth decay here .

 Saliva is very important in the process of remineralising tooth surfaces.
 Saliva keeps your mouth at a neutral pH.
 A healthy mouth will have a pH of 7.5 to 8.5 – the ideal level for remineralisation.
 If the pH is lower than 5.5, minerals can be lost from enamel (the outer coating covering crown of the tooth (the bit you see above the gum line).
 Root surfaces that are exposed for example by recession, are not covered in hard enamel.
 These much softer dentine surfaces will start to demineralise in a pH of approximately 6.5.
 The long term result of recurrent demineralisation from sugars will be decay and root decay.
 The result of long term acid attack from acidic food and drink will be tooth surface loss.
 These acids may enter the mouth as food or drink or as a result of acid reflux.
 Find out more about acid and your mouth here.